jtpolo14/osc3d-coding-courses/RaspberryPi/lecture06/README.md

 	* Equal to (==) - If the values of two operands are equal, then the condition becomes true.
 	* Greater than (>) - If the value of left operand is greater than the value of right operand, then condition becomes true.
 	* Less than (<) - If the value of left operand is less than the value of right operand, then condition becomes true.
+* Logical Operators - used for combining and reversing tests
+	* AND - If both the operands are true then condition becomes true.
+	* OR - If any of the two operands are non-zero then condition becomes true.
+	* NOT - Used to reverse the logical state of its operand.

 --------------------
 Lab